Terraform the Hard Way

 Common approach

 The common approach is a Makefile with thirty targets and a README section called "Common Tasks."
-But the problem with this is that it leads to argument-passing Make doesn't do well, broken behavior on Windows, and a README section that lags the targets every time a new playbook is added.
-And the kicker: there isn't one Make.
-BSD make ships on macOS, GNU make ships on most Linux distros and CI runners, and they diverge on everything past the basics — conditionals, includes, $(shell), $(call), pattern rules, .PHONY semantics.
+Make doesn't do argument-passing well, behaves differently on Windows, and the README section lags the targets every time a new playbook is added.
+And there isn't one Make: BSD make ships on macOS, GNU make ships on most Linux distros and CI runners, and they diverge on everything past the basics — conditionals, includes, $(shell), $(call), pattern rules, .PHONY semantics.
 Either you write to the GNU subset and document brew install make (then call it as gmake), or you write to a portable subset that gives up half of what made you reach for Make in the first place.
 A representative slice — note the %: ; @: no-op at the bottom, wired in to eat positional arguments because Make doesn't actually support them:

 # Makefile (excerpt — actual file is ~30 targets)